cyipt/popupCycleways/article.md

 Local and national governments are working out how best to respond.
-Many options are available to ensure that citizens can benefit from outdoor activity while minimizing health risks, ranging from the hand sanitiser provision to the creation of extra active transport space (Freeman and Eykelbosh 2020).
+Many options are available to ensure that citizens can benefit from outdoor activity while minimising health risks, ranging from the hand sanitiser provision to the creation of extra active transport space (Freeman and Eykelbosh 2020).
 Installation of ‘pop-up’ active transport infrastructure has been endorsed and implemented in many places (Laker